Updated September 15, 2021

 - Contact your healthcare practitioner or local urgent care provider, and follow their guidance.

-- Have a plan in place to get home as soon as possible if you are ill.
+- Have a plan in place to get home as soon as possible.

 COVID-19 Waiver of Liability:

 The Himalayan Institute has in place preventative measures to reduce the spread of COVID-19.
 However, COVID-19 is contagious, and traveling outside your home and gathering with others has risks.
 We cannot guarantee that you will not become infected.
 The waiver agreement found here needs to be understood and signed by our guests before they come to our campus.